A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: Introduction

-Factorization homology, viewed as a functor on manifolds, generalizes the homology theory of topological spaces.
-It uses the manifold structure to work with coefficients in the noncommutative setting.
-Essentially, $\displaystyle\int_MA$ is the configuration space on $M$ with summable labels in an $\mathrm{E}_n$-algebra $A$; the local Euclidean chart offers the way to sum the labels.
-Rigorously, \cite{Andrade, MK} defines the factorization homology on $M$ to be:
+To give context, we first give an introduction to this approach to non-equivariant factorization homology.
+It is a classical theorem by Dold--Thom \cite{DT} that the ordinary integral homology groups of a connected space $M$ are exactly the homotopy groups the configuration space on $M$ with summable labels in $\mathbb{N}$, the commutative monoid of natural numbers.
+Salvatore \cite{Salvatore} observed that one can form the configuration space on $M$ with summable labels in an $\mathrm{E}_n$-algebra $A$, which has less structure than a commutative monoid, if the space $M$ has the structure of a framed smooth manifold of dimension $n$, because the local Euclidean chart of $M$ offers the way to sum the labels in the $\mathrm{E}_n$-algebra $A$.
+In \cite{Andrade, MK}, the authors used this idea and defined the factorization homology of a framed smooth manifold $M$ with coefficients in an $\mathrm{E}_n$-algebra $A$ to be the two sided bar construction

-where $\mathrm{D}_n$ is the reduced monad associated to the little $n$-disks operad and $\mathrm{D}_M$ is the functor associated to embeddings of disks in $M$.
+where $\mathrm{D}_n$ is the monad associated to the little $n$-disks operad and $\mathrm{D}_M$ is a certain functor associated to embeddings of disks in $M$.

-This bar construction definition is a concrete point-set level model of the $\infty$-categorical definition \cite{HA,AF15}.
-We can construct a topological category $\mathrm{Mfld}^{\mathrm{fr}}_n$ of framed smooth $n$-dimensional manifolds and framed embeddings.
-It is a symmetric monoidal category under taking disjoint union.
-Let $\mathrm{Disk}^{\mathrm{fr}}_n$ be the full subcategory spanned by objects equivalent to $\sqcup_k \bR^n$ for some $k \geq 0$.
-An $\mathrm{E}_n$-algebra $A$ is just a symmetric monoidal topological functor out of $\mathrm{Disk}^{\mathrm{fr}}$.
-The factorization homology is the derived symmetric monoidal topological left Kan extension of $A$ along the inclusion:
+This bar construction definition \autoref{eq:intro-def1} is a concrete point-set level model of the $\infty$-categorical definition of \cite{HA,AF15}.
+One can construct a topological category $\mathrm{Mfld}^{\mathrm{fr}}_n$ of framed smooth $n$-dimensional manifolds and framed embeddings, which is a common ground for both definitions.
+It is a symmetric monoidal category under disjoint unions.
+Let $\mathrm{Disk}^{\mathrm{fr}}_n$ be the full subcategory spanned by objects equivalent to $\amalg_k \bR^n$ for some $k \geq 0$.
+An $\mathrm{E}_n$-algebra $A$ can be viewed as a symmetric monoidal topological functor out of $\mathrm{Disk}^{\mathrm{fr}}_n$.
+The $\infty$-categorical factorization homology \cite[definition 3.2]{AF15} is the derived symmetric monoidal topological left Kan extension of $A$ along the inclusion: